 without commentary.
 Special guests such as my wife, AshlynnBlue, and best friend JET3000 occasionally join me on stream.
 Interact in the chat, ask me questions live, or just enjoy the show.
 I'm currently a "part time" streamer... but someday I hope to make it a fulltime thing.
 Having a live "weekly show" is an evolving

 supporters.
-Upcoming streams are posted on the TFG News page and usually announced on Twitter.
+Upcoming streams are posted on TFG News / announced on Twitter.

-TFG Instagram started in November 2015.
-At first I was unsure about the function of a TFG Instagram, but time has proven Insta to be a positive and fun social media platform for fighting game fans & the community.
-With a main focus on artwork,
+TFG Instagram went live in November 2015.
+At first I was unsure about the function of a TFG Instagram, but time has proven Insta to be a rewarding and fun social media platform for fighting game fans & the community.
+With a primary focus on artwork

-TFG's Instagram is a more personally-catered profile where I upload new (and random) fighting game images that find their way onto my phone (AKA things I actually like).
-In addition to posting the latest news, my Instagram posts also provide hints about upcoming updates to TFG Characters/Games profiles.
+TFG's Instagram is a more personally-catered profile where I upload new (and random) fighting game images that find their way onto my phone (AKA: things I actually like).
+In addition to posting the latest news, my Instagram posts also provide hints about the latest updates on TFG Characters / Games profiles.
 Sometimes I even post selfies and

-personal vids on Instagram... but not many.
-Worth mentioning, the comments section on my Instagram is usually great.
-Thanks followers.
+other personal videos on Instagram... but not many.
+Worth mentioning, the comments section on my Instagram is usually fantastic.
+Thanks followers!

-TFG's Facebook primarily covers the most "headlining" news... attention-getting stuff.
-That way, Facebook-addicted FGC members can either "ride the hype train" or whine and complain about the latest fighting game
+TFG's Facebook covers the "headlining" fighting game news... primarily the most attention-getting stuff.
+Facebook-addicted FGC members can either "ride the hype train" or whine and complain about the latest happenings

-happenings (even though they probably don't actually play fighting games regularly, since they're permanently logged into Facebook and wasting their life). *Editor's NOTE* I never liked Facebook.
-Not one bit.
+in the genre (even though they probably don't even play fighting games regularly since they're obsessively logged into Facebook and never log out). *Editor's NOTE* I never liked Facebook.
+Not once.
 FB is my least

-favorite social media platform, due to its lack of customizing / creativity, pushy advertising, and plethora of other flaws I won't waste my time, or your time, ranting about.
-Basically, I update TFG's Facebook the least out of all the profiles above.
-If you're a Facebook addict, please try to get help... or make Facebook a slightly better
+favorite social media platform due to its lack of customizing / creativity, pushy advertising, and plethora of other flaws I won't waste my time or your time ranting about.
+If you're a Facebook addict, please try to get help (and log out)... or make Facebook a slightly better

-here on TFG, a human (me) personally hand-crafted.
+fighting game fans.
+Every page you see and visit here on Fighters Generation, a human (me) personally hand-crafted.
 I still manually edit each and every page on FightersGeneration.
+It's what I do... because I love fighting games.
 I hope you enjoy visiting and browsing the site daily!

 As you could probably imagine, creating and maintaining TFG has required 10's of 1000's of dedicated man-hours.
 Through my lifelong passion and pure love of fighting